noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 Developers have the option to provide a custom filter.
 This allows specific logic to be applied to notes that meet the criteria outlined above.
 The filter takes the notes returned from the oracle and `filter_args` as its parameters.

+It's important to note that the process of applying the custom filter to get the final notes is not constrained.
+It's crucial to verify the returned notes even if certain assumptions are made in the custom filter.

 #### `filter_args: FILTER_ARGS`

 `filter_args` provides a means to furnish additional data or context to the custom filter.